Amazon create-review URL Format (/review/create-review?asin=) Explained

 A smart Amazon review link wraps the same direct-to-review-form functionality, but adds automatic country routing.
 It detects where the reader is and sends them to the right Amazon store's create-review URL.

 ReviewLinker creates this link when you add your book by ASIN or Amazon URL.
 You get one short link that works for every reader regardless of country — and it always points to the review form, not the product page.
 Generate your review link here.
+For a full explanation of how universal review links work, see this guide.

 Not sure whether your current link is hitting the review form or just the product page?
 The free Amazon review link checker can tell you exactly what your link is doing and which countries it works for.